 In the rest of this answer, though, I’ll show how the accusation of ‘unnatural’ is only used to protect the power structure as-is: people accept all sorts of things that were once considered unnatural if those things prove to help white heterosexual cis men.
 Specifically, they accept medical technology, beautifications and body modifications usually used by women (so long as they jibe with the male gaze), and (since it’s become economically beneficial for white supremacist capitalist patriarchy, at least to some extent) women working outside the home and in professional jobs.

 Medical technology.
 Since not all trans people (myself included) want to see themselves as better than human, or beyond human, I think there are better answers.
 Like you said in your question, antibiotics are unnatural.
 So are hip replacements, cochlear implants, anti-depressants, insulin, thyroid replacement hormone, breast reductions and augmentations, artificial legs, organ transplants, crutches, wheelchairs, and pacemakers.
 These are all medications, procedures, devices that are used by both cis people and trans people.
 I think very few people would want to go back in time to a world without medical technology.
-For trans people who avail themselves of them (or want to), medication (that is, exogeneous hormones) and surgeries are treatments for a medical condition.
+For trans people who avail themselves of them (or want to), medication (that is, exogeneous hormones or for growth: http://pumpauthority.com/hgh-supplements-for-sale/) and surgeries are treatments for a medical condition.
 It’s not that being trans is a disease or a disorder — or that being the sex we’re born as (for example, the sex I was born as is male although I was coercively assigned female at birth) is a delusion or a problem — it’s that some of us have brains and bodies that function best when testosterone is our primary sex hormone even though we were born with gonads that primarily produce estrogen, and some have brains and bodies that function best when estrogen is our primary sex hormone even though we were born with gonads that primarily produce testosterone.
 And some of us have, deeply wired into our brain, a mental map of an external body that has different genitals (or other features) than the body we were born with.
 In the latter case, surgery to make our bodies the shape that our brain expects is treating a medical condition, which is a body that didn’t form in the way that our brain expects.
 And in the former case, hormone replacement is just a matter of supplementing a hormone our bodies don’t make enough of, much like taking synthetic thyroid hormone for someone with hypothyroidism.
+Much of this is widely accepted and know, these facts even find themselves in some of the testosterone supplements review papers available today.

 None of this is “natural”, but again, if “natural” means going back to a world where nearsighted people get eaten by wolves because there are no eyeglasses, don’t sign me up.
 There’s something very ableist about wanting to live in a world where medical interventions aren’t available: it basically means you want to live in a world where disabled people are all left to die.
 Since most of my friends and I would be dead in that world, no thanks.